pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/begin.md

 For additional information on setting and using AWS credentials, see [AWS Setup]({{< relref "/docs/intro/cloud-providers/aws/setup" >}}).

-Next, you'll create a new project.
+Next, you'll create a new Pulumi project.

 {{< get-started-stepper >}}